chamalferdy/PHP-Workspace/README.md

 # php-workspace

-basic exercises in php with object oriented programming concepts.
+Basic Syntax of php along with database connections to handle a php application.